|Talent pool with world-class IT education, skills and experience.|

 Estonia’s early expertise stems from e-government solutions.
-X-Road is our system of public and private sector databases which function in harmony to support e-services.
+X-Road is our system of public and private sector databases that function in harmony to support e-services.
 Outgoing data is digitally signed and encrypted while incoming data is authenticated and logged.
 New services and databases are easily added.
-Reliable, secure and scalable, X-Road has been adopted by countries as diverse as Finland and Namibia, and ensures Estonia has world class skills in decentralised databases and connected networks for the Blockchain and IOT era.
+Reliable, secure, and scalable, X-Road has been adopted by countries as diverse as Finland and Namibia and ensures Estonia has world-class skills in decentralised databases and connected networks for the Blockchain and IoT era.

-Estonia’s e-Tax system provides automatic calculations, one click returns and real-time data.
-95% of all tax declarations in Estonia are filed electronically, taking just minutes for users and providing efficiency to the state.
-As a result of this innovation Estonia has the most competitive tax code in the OECD.
+Estonia’s e-Tax system provides automatic calculations, one-click returns, and real-time data.
+98% of all tax declarations in Estonia are filed electronically, taking just minutes for users and providing efficiency to the state.
+As a result of this innovation, Estonia has the most competitive tax code in the OECD.

 These websites can be useful when interested in IT R&D in Estonia: